Cambridge-KAIST-smallLM/SmallLM/README.md

 When you run each experiments, make sure that you change the name of output directory in 14m.yaml or 14m_proposed.yaml file.

+save_steps for 1000 steps (in 14m.yaml or 14m_proposed.yaml)

 Also, you should change config file name to config.json when running experiment. ex) config_tied_135m.json -> config.json

-After fininsh running experiments, please run token_embedding_statistics.py
+After fininsh running experiments, please run token_embedding_statistics.py.
+When running algorithm only check line 63, output dir address